Dreamtime Stories for Children

-Take your seat around the proverbial campfire and hear from local storytellers Uncle Mickey O’Brien, Aunty Stephanie Gollan and Ema Bovoro.
-Recorded and presented online, this important new work provides a special opportunity for young people to be immersed in these stories and share in Indigenous culture and language.
+Take your seat around the 'campfire' and hear OUR STORIES from local storytellers.
+Set on the Dunstan Playhouse stage, this important new work provides a special opportunity for young people to be immersed in these stories and share in Aboriginal culture and language.

-Karen Briggs is a designer and illustrator whose inspiration stems from her love of animals and nature, and memories of holidays with her grandmother on the Cummeragunja Mission.
+Join us after OUR STORIES for a one-hour workshop with Karen Briggs, a designer and illustrator whose inspiration stems from her love of animals and nature, and memories of holidays with her grandmother on the Cummeragunja Mission.
 She is a descendant of the Yorta Yorta people whose ancestral homeland radiates from the junction of the Goulburn and Murray Rivers in North East Victoria.
-Her first picture book, Kick with My Left Foot, written by Paul Seden, was published in 2014, and shortlisted for the CBCA Crichton Award in 2015.
-She holds a Bachelor of Design in Illustration and a Diploma in Applied Design Multimedia.
-These days she designs and illustrates in her private studio in the Adelaide Hills.

 This project is supported by the Department of the Premier and Cabinet through Arts South Australia